In 2007, Forbes magazine rated Calgary as the world’s cleanest city — a remarkable accomplishment for a city founded on oil and gas.

 Justified by this increased ridership potential, the city proceeded with the construction of a new West Line, an idea first investigated in 1983.

-The West LRT includes 8.2 kilometers of track, 10 kilometers of associated pathways, and six new stations, including the system’s first elevated station (Sunalta) and first underground station (Westbrook).
+The West LRT includes 8.2km of track, 10km of associated pathways, and six new stations, including the system’s first elevated station (Sunalta) and first underground station (Westbrook).
 The project also includes a new expressway interchange (Sarcee Trail), two park and ride facilities, and a four-story transit-oriented commercial building.

-A launching truss was used to erect nearly 1.8 kilometers of elevated guideway structure in one segment of the project, and all stations had a common elliptical cross-section and curvilinear roof lines.
+A launching truss was used to erect nearly 1.8km of elevated guideway structure in one segment of the project, and all stations had a common elliptical cross-section and curvilinear roof lines.

 The West Line was the first new line to be added to the C-Train in 25 years.
 The official opening of the line occurred on schedule in December 2012 and was celebrated by a ten-kilometer-long party that featured a petting zoo, live music, musicians, food, and free hot chocolate.

 Calgary mayor Naheed Nenshi said, “This is an exciting day.
 This is the biggest public works project ever done in Calgary.”

 The West LRT line now serves about 105,000 residents of west Calgary, with 44,000 commuters expected to use it each day.
 Commuters can travel from downtown Calgary to the 69 Street Station in only 18 minutes.

 “Delivering this project within 60 months is pretty phenomenal,” said former mayor Dave Bronconnier.

 In January 2013, the Consulting Engineers of Alberta awarded the joint venture two Showcase Awards for the Calgary West LRT project, in the categories of Transportation Infrastructure and Project Management.